vkuspits/puppet-agent-plugin/README.md

 Puppet-agent plugin
 ============

-Plugin for insrallation puppet-agent on fuel nodes for managing nodes by puppet-master.
+Plugin for installation puppet-agent on fuel nodes for managing nodes by puppet-master.

 Installation of plugin